Vidya2305/nasa_project/README.md

 In **NASA.py** you can find the code for streamlit output.

-In **NASA Near-Earth Object (NEO) Tracking & Insights using Public API.ipynb** you can access the coding part of additional queries.
+In **NASA Near-Earth Object (NEO) Tracking & Insights using Public API.ipynb** you can see the coding part of additional queries and you can access this file using githubdev.

 I have attached the snip shot of the Streamlit Output below.